TL;DR

 Who uses beauty coworking spaces?

-Beauty coworking spaces are best suited for salon professionals who want a low-cost way to work for themselves.
+Beauty coworking spaces are best suited for salon and beauty professionals who want a low-cost way to work for themselves.
 This includes:

 While some shared beauty spaces will target one or two specific crafts, most are equipped to handle a variety of different service providers.
 This is part of the magic of a beauty coworking space compared to a traditional salon.